lilf4p/ispr-midterm/midterm2/README.md

 Bayesian Network is implemented by two classes: `BayesianNetwork` and `Bnode`.
 The first one is the main class that contains the network structure and the second one is the class that represents a single node in the network.

-The `Bnode` class is defined as follows:
+`Bnode` class is defined as follows:

 ```python
     def __init__(self, cpt: dict, parents: list):